How do mindfulness and self-love work together?

 Instead of acting out unconsciously and habitually, mindfulness allows us to see the triggers and how we repeat certain activities whenever our pain is triggered.
 With this information, we can choose an alternate action that is better for us instead of staying addicted.

-Also, we would be more aware of how these addictions are causing harm to our body instead of denying the negative impact they have on us.
+Also, we would be more aware of how these addictions are causing harm to our bodies instead of denying the negative impact they have on us.
 And if we can’t control our addictions, at least we know it’s not our fault.
 It’s just that our mental grip on us is too strong for us to handle now.
 We can be kinder to ourselves and not blame ourselves for losing control.

 2. It helps you let go of your wrong self-perceptions.